Sonos Move review: What can the first portable Sonos speaker do?

 Then there is of course support for the Sonos app, which can be found free of charge in the Google Play Store or in the Apple App Store.
 The manufacturer also offers a suitable one for the Mac Version for download.

-As mentioned at the beginning, the app helps with the setup.
-Once that's done, the fun really begins.
-Then you can add the first music services, it doesn't matter which one you already use, since pretty much every conceivable streaming service is available.
+As I said at the beginning, the app helps with the setup.
+Once you've done that, the fun really begins.
+Then you can add your first music services, although it doesn't matter which one you already use, as pretty much every streaming service imaginable is available.
 From Spotify to Apple Music and YouTube Music to Pandora, everything is represented.
-So I could often listen to music with Spotify and then switch to Pocket Casts for my podcasts in no time at all.
-Practically!
-The user already has an existing Sonos system?
-No Proproblem!
-Simply add the Move to an existing room and it will play music from the other speakers.
+This meant that I could often listen to music with Spotify and then switch to Pocket Casts for my podcasts in no time at all.
+Practical!
+Does the user already have an existing Sonos system?
+No problem!
+Simply add the Move to an existing room and it will play the music from the other speakers.

 I particularly liked the fact that the loudspeaker responded immediately to every input via the app, even when I use one device and sometimes the other.